 … this is at least what I hear often.
-Basically, when talking to people that are data-minded, they would argue “false but true”.
+A lot of people working in the data domain state this to be “false but true”.
 Business units are often pressing data delivery to be dirty and thus force IT units to deliver this kind of data in an ad-hoc manner with a lack of governance and in bad quality.
 This ends up having business projects being carried out inefficient and with a lack to a 360 degree view on the data.
 Business units often trigger inefficiency in data and thus projects fail – more or less digging their own hole.

 - Data Security and Access: data needs to stay secure and storages need to implement a high level of security.
 Access should be easy but secure.
 Data Governance should enable self-service analytics and not block it.